Black July: Wednesday, 27 July

 In the Central Province, the violence spread to Nawalapitiya and Hatton.
-Badulla, the largest city in neighbouring Uva Province, had so far been peaceful; but around 10:30 a.m. on 27 July, a Tamil-owned motorcycle was set on fire in front of the clock tower.
+Around 10am, in Badulla, the largest city in neighbouring Uva Province, a crowd of around 15 people led by 'Sama' a prominent UNP and municipal council member attack the Tamil owned 'Gowrie store' with petrol bombs and torches.
+At around 10:30 a.m. on 27 July, a Tamil-owned motorcycle was set on fire in front of the clock tower.
 Around midday an organised mob went through the city's bazaar area, setting shops on fire.
 The rioting then spread to residential areas, and the homes of many Tamils were burnt down.
 The home of one Mr Ramanathan, an Indian Tamil camphor dealer in Badulla was attacked by the Sri Lanka Army with the support of UNP MP Vincent Dias' three brothers and a Sinhalese mob.
 They shot and hacked to death Mr Ramanathan, his brother, his four sons (aged from 15-22), his crippled father, and brother-in-law.
 Mr Ramanathan was himself disembowelled and his head was staved in.
 Other Tamils killed included a tenant and the tenant's three-year-old daughter and brother-in-law.
 The army then burned the house and surrounding vehicles, throwing the 15 dead bodies into the flames.
 All Tamil shops and three Tamil schools were destroyed in Badulla, and four Hindu temples were also looted and burnt.

 The mob then left the city in vans and buses that they had stolen and headed for Bandarawela, Hali-Ela, and Welimada, where they continued to set properties on fire.
 The riot had spread to Lunugala by nightfall.

 The daytime curfew in Colombo was lifted on 27 July, and the day began in relative calm.
 But then at Fort Railway Station, a train heading for Jaffna was stopped as it was pulling out of Platform One after cartridges were found on the track.
 Sinhalese passengers on the train started attacking Tamil passengers, killing twelve.
 Some Tamils were burnt alive on the railway tracks.

 Following the riot at Welikada prison on 25 July, Tamil prisoners had been moved from the Chapel Ward to the Youth Offenders Building.
 On the evening of 27 July, Sinhalese prisoners overpowered the guards, armed themselves with axes and firewood, and attacked those Tamil prisoners.
 Fifteen Tamil prisoners were killed.
 Two Tamil prisoners and a third prisoner were killed during a riot at Jaffna prison on the same day.